 Cut chestnuts along the curved side of the nut with a sharp paring or steak knife.
 If you can cut a large X or cut all the way around, peeling will be even easier.
 Try not to cut into the nutmeat.

 Heat oven to 350°F. Place chestnuts on a roasting pan and bake for 35-40 minutes.
-Remove from oven, let cool slightly, and peel while still warm.
+Remove from oven and peel immediately using a clean kitchen towel to keep from burning your fingers.
 They will be more difficult to peel when cooled completely.
 Enjoy!